falcon-autotuning/falcon-instrument-hub/README.md

   - [License](#license)
   <!--toc:end-->

+The current breaking change is no, no-ops for meter like instruments.
+They need to have some sort of break in the chain of commands to be armed on time.

+A result of this change will inevitably be needing to provide a software trigger to instruments that are deemed to only be a requirement.

 This repository both contains code for background daemon processes running in python and a go executable for managing them and their communication with falcon.